HighGrain · Thinking

 The historical path

-The risk of the historical path is that Strategic Alignment may never emerge.
-Many organisations have mature Initiative Alignment and Technology Alignment practices but thin or absent Strategic Alignment.
+This sequence reflects the natural evolution of IT departments: from technical concerns outward, toward strategy.
+The risk is that Strategic Alignment emerges last — if it emerges at all.
+Many organisations have mature Initiative and Technology Alignment practices but thin Strategic Alignment.
 Their IT portfolios are well-governed but not well-directed.
-The practices are valuable — but they are not delivering the full potential of an EA function.

 The deliberate path